You would think that sugar must be vegan, wouldn’t you? So is it true that sugar is processed with bone char?

 Sugar has a negative health impact on many aspects of the body and mind.

-It can lead to weight gain, type 2 diabetes, obesity, tooth rot, bad skin, and may be linked to higher risk of cancer and depression.
+It can lead to: weight gain, type 2 diabetes, obesity, tooth rot, bad skin, heart disease, Alzheimer’s and may be linked to higher risk of cancer and depression.

-As if that wasn’t bad enough, sugar is addictive and it sabotages your ability to feel full, creating a vicious cycle of wanting more.
+As if that wasn’t bad enough, sugar’s addictive and it sabotages your ability to feel full, creating a vicious cycle of wanting more food.

 It also wrecks your taste buds and lets you taste less and less of the real food while you crave the flavour of the refined simple sugar.

-In this post on how to go vegan if you don’t like vegetables I talk about how your taste buds can evolve when you give up processed sugar and processed foods.
+In this post on how to go vegan if you don’t like vegetables we look at how your taste buds can evolve when you give up processed sugar and processed foods.

-Therefore, rather than worrying too much about the use of bone char in the production of refined sugar, a much healthier option would be to adopt a whole foods plant based diet and eliminate refined sugar from your diet completely.
+But the best option, instead of worrying about the use of bone char, a much healthier option would be to adopt a whole foods plant based diet and eliminate refined sugar from your diet completely.